Twisted Donaldson invariants: Introduction

 where $\Ind {\mathbb D}^{\tw}_M$ is the index bundle over ${\frak B}^*(E) \times \Pic (B\Gamma)$.
 More precisely we have to take care of non compactness of ${\frak B}^*(E)$.
 See Section \ref{sec:family.det.line} for the precise construction.

-In order to see that our twisted Donaldson invariants are non trivial, we present two applications on topology of four manifolds.
+In order to see that our twisted Donaldson invariants are non trivial, we induce two properties on topology of four manifolds.
 These were suggested by Professor K.Fukaya, to whom we are thankful.

 Let $Y, Y_1,Y_2$ all be spin $4$-manifolds with $b^+ >1$.
 We will give concrete examples which satisfy the above conditions.

 \begin{theorem} Let $m \geq 0$ be a non negative integer.

 $(1)$ If moreover $Y$ is simply connected, algebraic, then $X =Y\#^m (S^1 \times S^3)$ cannot admit connected sum decompositions $X = X_1 \# X_2$ with $b^+(X_i) >0$.